r-niemans/CDS_ternarysearchtree/README.md

 The sparse structure of unoptimized TSTs means more pointers and strings are stored per word; therefore, it is more efficient to prefix or compress shared paths.
 If words are long and share prefixes, TSTs are more space-efficient.
 Ultimately, poor tree balance leads not only to degraded performance but also to increased memory consumption, especially when large and sorted datasets are involved.

 ## Conclusion
+We tested different tree structures to understand their performance in various situations.
+Using **unit tests and HPC benchmarks**, we analyzed how trees handle insertion and searching for small and large datasets. \
+We attempted to classify our trees in a quadrant chart based on speed and scale.
+We conclude that **binary trees** work best overall, with fast insertion and search times. **Recursive trees** struggle as datasets grow, especially with sorted data, where they become inefficient or even fail. **Iterative trees** perform steadily but show unpredictable behavior in small datasets. **Sparse trees** maintain reasonable efficiency at small scales but become slower as dataset sizes increase.
+Our results highlight how **dataset size and structure**, and **the types of the tree** affect tree performance, showing the importance of choosing the right tree based on efficiency and scalability.
+When looking at documentation we could further study by looking at Tries which seem to be more interesting for prefix searches, or self-balancing binary search trees such as the AVL (Adelson-Velsky and Landis) trees or red-black trees to tackle the issue of unbalanced trees [^6].
+Moreover, B+ trees could be another alternative to look at, especially when working with range queries.
+They store data pointers at the leaf nodes of the tree and not at internal nodes, like the regular B-tree.
+We were also thinking about ameliorating our benchmarking processes by putting our trees in pickle files.

 ## References: